Kyaiktiyo Pagoda: Structures

 The boulder, which gleams golden and is popularly known as the Golden Rock, and on which the small Kyaiktiyo Pagoda has been built, is about 25 ft in height and has a circumference of 50 ft.
 The Pagoda above the rock is about 7.3 m in height.
 The boulder sits on a natural rock platform that appears to have been naturally formed to act as the base to build the pagoda.
 This granite boulder lies on an inclined plane and the area of contact is extremely small.
 The golden rock or boulder and the rock table on which it is resting are independent of each other; the golden rock has an overhang of half its length and is perched at the extreme end of the sloping surface of the rock.
 There is a sheer vertical drop in the rock face, into the valley below.
 A lotus shape is painted in gold leaf, encircling the base of the rock.
 It appears as though the boulder will crash down at any moment.
 A staircase leads to the pagoda complex that houses several viewing platforms, pagodas and shrines for nats (folk deities worshipped in Burma in conjunction with Buddhist shrines).
 However, the Golden Rock is the main attraction for the pilgrims who offer prayers and also stick golden leaves on the rock in reverence.
 A short distance away, there is a circle of gongs with four statues of nats and angels in the centre.

 A main square close to the golden rock has many establishments that deal in religious paraphernalia for worship and offerings made by the pilgrims.
-Adjoining the plaza area is the Potemkin village where restaurants, gift shops, and guest houses are located.
+Adjoining the plaza area are restaurants, gift shops, and guest houses.
 A new terrace has been built at a lower level from which visitors can get a good view of the rock and the pagoda.